-The Murder of Laci Peterson: Why the Grisly Crime Still Captivates
+The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Online

 "But anybody who has been married for five years knows there aren't too many people who talk to their spouse like that after that amount of time.
 It didn't mean that he did it; it just meant we needed to work him a little bit closer and clear him."

-"That's the way he's been," his half-sister Anne Bird (who was promoting a book she had written about the case) told CBS News' Julie Chen after Scott was sentenced to death.
+"That's the way he's been," Scott's half-sister Anne Bird (who was promoting a book she had written about the case) told CBS News' Julie Chen after Scott was sentenced to death.
 "Even during the search for Laci.
 He was completely emotionless, could have cared less.
 And that's been really hard to deal with.
 He's a sociopath, and a sociopath does not have a conscience, which is a really hard fact to understand."

+After Scott was resentenced, Bird said during a public Dec.
+9 Zoom call with attorney Gloria Allred, "While I do not agree with the death penalty, justice has been served and just punishment is in place and should stand.
+Scott should remain in prison for the rest of his life and there is no excuse for murder.
+I stand by my comments, both past and present.
+I hope that someday, all who are attached to this heartbreaking and horrific history can find some peace."

-Scott and Laci met in 1995 in San Luis Obispo when she was a student at Cal Poly.
-She spied him while eating at the restaurant where he was working as a waiter and passed him her phone number.
+Scott and Laci met in 1995 in San Luis Obispo, Calif., when they were students at Cal Poly.
+She first saw him while eating at the restaurant where he was working as a waiter and passed him her phone number.
 They married on Aug.
 9, 1997.
-They ran a hamburger restaurant for a couple of years before selling the place and moving north to Laci's hometown of Modesto, where they planned to start a family.
+They ran a hamburger joint for a couple of years before selling the place and moving north to Laci's hometown of Modesto, where they planned to start a family.

 Within two weeks of Laci's disappearance came the reports that Scott had been having an affair, and that he had taken out a $250,000 life insurance policy on his wife.
-Peterson called the reports "a bunch of lies."
-He said that he and Laci each carried the same amount of life insurance.
+Peterson called the reports "a bunch of lies," explaining that he and Laci each carried the same amount of life insurance.

-On Jan.
+Then, on Jan.
 24, 2003, 27-year-old Amber Frey, a single mother, came forward to say she'd had a recent affair with Scott, and that when they met on Nov.
 20, 2002, he told her he was unmarried.
-Days before Laci disappeared, he clarified: a widower, in fact.
+Days before Laci disappeared, she said, he told her he was actually a widower.
 Frey said she contacted police on Dec.
 30 after she saw her lover on TV.

-With every network angling for a piece of the story, Peterson picked ABC News' Diane Sawyer to sit down with, tearfully claiming that the affair had been "inappropriate," but that he had confessed to Laci, they had put it behind them and he had nothing to do with her disappearance.
+With every network angling for a piece of the story, Scott picked ABC News' Diane Sawyer to sit down with, tearfully claiming that the affair had been "inappropriate," but that he had confessed to Laci, they had put it behind them and he had nothing to do with her disappearance.
 Scott's family joined him for the second half of Good Morning America's two-part exclusive.
 (A claim to Sawyer that Frey was his only indiscretion would come back to haunt him, as would his claim he told police about Frey voluntarily.)

 Another candlelight vigil was held on Feb.
 10, 2003—Laci's due date—in the park where she was supposed to have gone to walk the dog.